Azure/azure-sdk-for-go/sdk/azidentity/README.md

 accept a credential instance when they are constructed, and use that credential to authenticate requests.

-The Azure Identity library focuses on OAuth authentication with Azure Active Directory (AAD).
+The `azidentity` module focuses on OAuth authentication with Azure Active Directory (AAD).
 It offers a variety of credential types capable of acquiring an AAD access token.
-See [Credential Types](#credential-types "Credential Types") below for a list of this library's credential types.
+See [Credential Types](#credential-types "Credential Types") below for a list of this module's credential types.

 ### DefaultAzureCredential